 \subsection{Generation Robustness}

-\nosection{Multilingual generalizability} Recent progress in audio generation models improves their generalizability across speech-related tasks~\citep{higgsaudio2025,manku2025emergenttts,wang2025mgm}.
-In \texttt{RVC-Multilingual}, we test whether \vc{} models can reliably synthesize speech under two types of language shifts, i.e., (1) \emph{single-language} \vc~ containing \texttt{English-VC} built from VCTK and LibriTTS, and \texttt{Chinese-VC} built from AISHELL-1~\cite{bu2017aishell}, and (2) \emph{cross-lingual} \vc{} instantiated with the EMIME~\citep{wester2011emime} bilingual English-Mandarin set, where the language of the reference audio may differ from that of the input text.
-These settings probe whether models preserve speaker identity while maintaining target-language content consistency under language shifts.

-\nosection{Long-form generation} It is crucial to know whether the model can sustain coherent and stable synthesis when either the input text or the reference audio (or both) is lengthy, without accumulating errors or drifting in speaker identity~\cite{moss2025ttsd}.
-We further evaluate \textit{long-context robustness} (\texttt{RVC-LongContext}) in two settings: \textit{(1) Long-text}, which uses extended text prompts and requires sustained generation over long textual contexts, and \textit{(2) Long-audio}, which uses long reference audios that may provide richer speaker cues.
+\textbf{Long-form generation.} It is crucial to know whether the model can sustain coherent and stable synthesis when either the input text or the reference audio (or both) is lengthy, without accumulating errors or drifting in speaker identity~\cite{moss2025ttsd}.
+We further evaluate \textit{long-context robustness} (\texttt{RVC-LongContext}) in two settings: \textit{(1) Long-text}, which uses extended text prompts and requires sustained generation over long context, and \textit{(2) Long-audio}, which uses long reference audios that involve richer speaker cues.
 We measure how performance changes with increasing text length and reference duration, and report both content accuracy and speaker similarity to capture performance change over long spans.

-\nosection{Expressive preservation} \texttt{RVC-Expression} evaluates a \vc~model’s ability to preserve the target speaker identity while faithfully rendering paralinguistic attributes, e.g., emotion, emphasis, and speaking style, inferred in the text prompt.
+\textbf{Expressive preservation.} \texttt{RVC-Expression} evaluates a \vc~model’s ability to preserve the target speaker identity while faithfully rendering paralinguistic attributes, e.g., emotion, emphasis, and speaking style, inferred in the text prompt.
 This setting reflects practical voice interfaces (e.g., movie dubbing) and also covers high-risk scenarios such as telephone fraud.
 We construct \texttt{RVC-Expression} by pairing VCTK speakers with robocall-style prompts from an online telephone-fraud dataset and augmenting the prompts with explicit style cues.
 In addition to general metrics of generation quality, we primarily assess \vc~models on emotion adherence between output audio and text prompts to determine whether they can successfully infer prosody while maintaining speaker consistency.